 Today, a ever-increasing share of responsibility for retirement planning and retirement savings is placed on the individual rather than pension plan administrators and other professionals.
 Reasons behind this shift include business’s desire to reduce costs, a do-it-yourself national ethos, and the rise of investment vehicles like the 401(k).
 While many taxpayers successfully navigate the often complex rules that govern IRAs and other retirement accounts, it is not outside the realm of possibility to make serious tax mistakes regarding these retirement accounts and disbursements you may receive.

 If you have received an IRA rollover disbursement and failed to reinvest that money in a qualifying account in a timely manner, you may be subject to significant penalties.
 Working with careful tax lawyers can help taxpayers avoid a situation of this type.
 However, if you fear that you have already made an error, Ted Kleinman of U.S. Tax Help may be able to utilize new IRS rules to mitigate the tax consequences of the this mistake.
-To schedule a free consultation, call Ted at (541) 923-0903 or online today.
+To schedule a consultation, call Ted at (541) 923-0903 or online today.

 What Happens If I Fail to Deposit an IRA Rollover Within 60 Days?